25.07.2014, by Christian Hirsig

 Those who are unable to attend the event can join us via livestream.

 Born in Seattle, USA, Alex Phillips came to Switzerland as a high school exchange student.
-After working for various international education organizations, Alex has returned to academia to research experiential and sustainable education.
+She recently joined the National Outdoor Leadership School, where she acts as the European Recruitment Coordinator.
 When not working, she can be found running around the Oberland.

 Bastian Widmer might prefer to stay backstage, but without him, all of the technical elements that make TEDx events what they are would fall to the wayside.
 Bastian is the Development and Operations Engineer at Amazee Labs in Zurich, a paraglider and secret fan of all things Icelandic.

 Christian Hirsig co-founded Atizo AG in 2008 and has acted as CEO since then.
 He also recently became partner at Atizo 360°.
 Setting the example for twenty-first century business leadership, he believes in the power of short and sweet meetings and turning off his smart phone when on vacation.

 As a project manager at Swiss Economic Forum and other events focusing on innovation, entrepreneurship & banking, Fabian Wassmer's trademark is his commitment.
 Despite growing up in the Oberland, he is still in awe of the Alps every time he sees them.

 As Social Media Consultant at Migros and lecturer on Social Media Management at the University of Applied Science in Business Administration Zurich, Markus Mauer is at the core of the discussion about social media strategy in Swiss markets.
 As far as Markus is concerned, there is no better place to live than Berne.